What Is Civic Education and Why Is It Important?

 Teaching Civic Engagement

 For civic education to have meaning, one must teach students to feel empowered to make a difference in their government.
 That means demonstrating respect.
-Good civic programs work to teach students that they are valued by the social structures they live in, and that if they aren’t being valued then something needs to change.
-Working outside the structure of government through civil disobedience is still a form of civic engagement.
+Lucy's work as a fellow exemplifies how respect and civic education can transform engagement.
+She's been involved in community-focused initiatives that teach people that they're valued by the social structures they live in, and if they aren't, something needs to change.
+Working outside the structure of government through civic disobedience is still a form of civic engagement.

 That cycle of disempowerment can continue throughout life.
 If those youth never start feeling respected by their social structures, they stay civically disengaged into adulthood.